Grief Recovery Method

 7-Week Individual Support

-Individual 7-week grief support is available and is scheduled at mutually convenient times.
+Individual 7-week grief support is available online and is scheduled at mutually convenient times.
 For more information, contact Beverly Raiford at 219-765-5458.

 8-Week Group Support